WojciechMalicki/WojciechMalicki/README.md

 Hello World! :wave:

-I'm @Wojciech Malicki.
+I'm Wojciech Malicki.
 I am a teacher and I really like learning and teaching others.
 I am trying to get to know the programming world, especially Python and algorithms.

 What I know and what I like: